 Sleeping through the night doesn’t mean zero wakings.

-Adults, children and babies all wake at night.
-As adults, we wake and adjust our pillow, pull up a blanket or roll over.
+Adults, children, and babies all wake at night.
+As adults, we wake and adjust our pillow, pull up a blanket or rollover.
 Babies though will wake up and cry.
 This doesn’t always mean they need help to return back to sleep.
-Sometimes a short cry is just a burst of noise before they return back to sleep. sleep training questions
+Sometimes a short cry is just a burst of noise before they return back to sleep. slee

 Babies, or children, that don’t have self-soothing skills can wake up more at night and signal their parents for help getting back to sleep, instead of just re-positioning and getting back to sleep on their own.
 If this is happening, you might need to work on teaching self-soothing skills by yourself or you might want a sleep consultant to help.